-Prerequisite: Applicants must be at least 16 years old Non-transferable to UC or CSU
+Prerequisite: Applicants must be at least 16 years old

 Basic computer navigation skills and frequent internet access is required.
 Prepares the student to function in the role of Certified Nursing Assistant in the acute care, long-term care, and home health settings.
 Students must apply to the CNA program through Solano Community College's Office of Admissions and Records, as well as attend a mandatory information session prior to the beginning of class.